- REVIEW

 - Specify

-It is metadata perjury to specify this incorrectly, e.g., by the lazy use ofINTENT(INOUT)
+It is metadata perjury to specify this incorrectly, e.g., by the lazy use ofINTENT(INOUT)for everything.

 - Arithmetic